 The school provides disabled toilet facilities for children and adults.
-The school building includes internal steps however classrooms can be accessed via an internal lift.
-The main entrance to the school building is also accessible via an external ramp.
+The main entrance to the school building is accessible via an external ramp.
 All uneven surfaces and steps within the school grounds are marked for the visually impaired.

-There are twelve members of staff within school who are first aid trained and two members of staff who are fully trained paediatric first aiders.
+There are twenty members of staff within school who are first aid trained and three members of staff who are fully trained paediatric first aiders.

-Children with additional medical needs may have a care plan written in conjunction with the school nurse.
+Children with additional medical needs may have a care plan written in conjunction with medical professionals.
 The school endeavours to cater for all medical needs as practically possible and will request any additional training that is required.